Father Figure (Taylor Swift song)

 "Father Figure" is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl (2025).
-The pop ballad is inspired by George Michael's 1987 song "Father Figure" and incorporates part of its melody.
+An orchestral pop and R&B ballad, it interpolated parts of the melody of George Michael's 1987 song "Father Figure".
 Critics have speculated that the song may be inspired by Swift's early career and her masters dispute.

 Background

-In December 1987, Michael released "Father Figure" along with his album Faith, which became a commercial success.
+In 1987, George Michael released "Father Figure" along with his debut studio album, Faith, which became a commercial success.
 The song was mainly about the singer being involved in a sexual relationship with a person he loved, looking after and protecting them.
 In 2016, Michael died at the age of 53.